-The Company is conducting an open-label, dose-escalation Phase I clinical trial to determine the safety, tolerability, pharmacokinetics, maximum tolerated dose and/or recommended phase 2 dose ("RP2D"), and potential therapeutic benefits of the drug in mCRPC patients, who are refractory to standard-of-care treatments.
-The design of the Phase I clinical trial includes the standard 3+3 design per dose cohort for the Part 1a dose escalation phase, with subjects receiving a daily oral dose of EPI-7386 until there is objective evidence of clinical disease progression, and or occurrence of an unacceptable toxicity.
-The Part 1b dose expansion phase will commence when the RP2D is determined.
+The open-label, dose-escalation Phase 1a clinical trial was designed to determine the safety, tolerability, pharmacokinetics, maximum tolerated dose and/or a recommended Phase 2 range of doses in line with the FDA's Project Optimus, and to access preliminary anti-tumor activity of the drug.

+The design of the Phase 1 clinical trial included the standard 3+3 design per dose cohort for the Part 1a dose escalation phase, with subjects receiving a daily oral dose of EPI-7386 once a day (QD) until there is objective evidence of clinical disease progression, and or occurrence of an unacceptable toxicity.

-Patients for the Part 1a are initially selected clinically, on the basis of having progressive metastatic CRPC as exemplified by rising PSA values and/or radiological disease progression despite latest generation antiandrogen treatment.
-However, all patients are also retrospectively biologically characterized for underlying tumor genomic characteristics, for evidence of AR pathway activation and during the conduct of the trial, for dose-related biological, pharmacological and pharmacodynamic effects.
-The goal of the dose escalation phase is to establish a RP2D which will be confirmed by the treatment of a larger group of patients treated at this optimal dose.
+The dose escalation Part 1a of the study has completed enrollment.
+Patients enrolled in the Part 1a of the study were selected clinically, on the basis of having progressive mCRPC as exemplified by rising PSA values and/or radiological disease progression despite latest generation antiandrogen treatment.
+However, all patients were also retrospectively biologically characterized for underlying tumor genomic characteristics, for evidence of AR pathway activation as well as non-AR oncogenic pathways and during the conduct of the trial, for dose-related biological, pharmacological and pharmacodynamic effects.